laminas/laminas-i18n/docs/book/v3/migration/migration-from-2-to-3.md

 ## Backward-Incompatible Changes

+### Drop MVC Support (`Laminas\I18n\Module` Removal)

+The MVC `Module` class has been entirely removed from the package.

+> [!CAUTION] No Migration Path for MVC Applications
+> Integration with `laminas-mvc` is completely dropped.
+There is no official upgrade path for legacy MVC applications because `laminas-mvc` will not be updated to support ServiceManager v4.
+Consequently, version 3.0+ of this component cannot be installed alongside the core MVC framework stack.

 ### Interface Namespace Extraction / Consolidation

 To better split component responsibilities and streamline the core architecture, core interfaces have been extracted or moved to separate, dedicated packages.